Volumetrics-io/documentation/source/docs/mr-app.md

 </inline-repl>

 ### `orbital`
+Specifies the orbital setup.

+- `mode`:  true/false
+  - default: `false`
+- `targetPos`: the position that the orbital camera/user will rotate around in the 3D scene.
+  - default: `0 0 0`

 Enables just the use of orbital controls.
 Though this feature is already enabled as part of `debug=true`, we also allow a specific flag for it for the cases where you just want to look closer at something more easily without all the additional overhead of full debugging.

 It works without the requirement of the `=+` keypress (unlike the `debug=true` case).